-we have developed 5 different ways of protecting your liner.
+We have developed 4 different ways of protecting your liner.
 We will outline and review them here!

 Order a liner one size bigger then you need and leave it with 1 fold (still folded) in the bottom of your rink lengthwise.
 Then create a 2nd fold width wise and lay it against your grass, the rink bottom at the deep end….. or vise a versa.
 Then fill with water.
 The water will hold “the fold” down as it fills.
 The water will turn to ice, you will skate and play and now you have extra liner saved for next year.
 The ice melts, you trim off the damaged part and “presto” you now have virgin poly that was hiding under your ice.
 If you typically need a 32′ wide order a 40′ wide, if you need a 25′ wide order a 32′ wide etc. Remember your 5′ of extra length as well to take care of your ends.

 With the introduction of our 5 Way Rink Stake in 2005 and a slight name change it opened up the opportunity to advance the 5 in 1 Rink Stake to a liner placement and liner protection on the inside of your rink frame.
-The first option was with a spruce 1″x 6″ and soon thereafter we introduced LPS (Liner Protection Kickplate).
-LPS is a 1/8″ thick puckboard in varying widths that was manufactured and sold on a 50′ roll.
-This roll was then easy to ship across the country and line the inner rink frame/boards of your rink with a white hard surface that reflects the sunshine(heat) away from your rink while protecting it from damage.
+The LPS (Liner Protection Kickplate) is your Ulti Mate of your LPS 1/8″ thick puckboard to your inner frame.
+Varying widths are manufactured and sold on a 50′ roll.
+This roll is then easy to ship across the country and line the inner rink frame/boards of your rink with a white hard surface that reflects the sunshine(heat) away from your rink while protecting it from damage.
 With this method you then improve your rink appearance and protect your liner.
 Your first step to Real Rinks for Real Yards!
 Practical and playful!!!

 - The Tru Corners feature a built in Liner Protection Kickplate.
 Pro panels are made of 2 x 12’s (actual size 11 1/4″).
 The Liner Protection is built into your board system and this the creme de la creme.
 Once Pro panels are purchased they are removed with 4 screws per seam and the look is most definitely Pro.
 This is a Presto Install item.
 Assemble the rink frame pieces and corners in about an hour with screws depending on size, then……lay your liner in place inside your frame making sure you have enough liner height to accommodate the water level you need. (having 1 or 2 years experience with your site is best)Start your water flow assuming you have enough support for any deep water areas. (level sites are important for this application and assembly)